Our first sleepover! |

 On advice from a few of the nurses, I decided not to spend the night anymore.
 I was still recovering from the c section and trying to pump every 3 hours.
 Trying to sleep on that hospital couch in her room was not contributing in a positive way to those goals, and the nurses were so kind and loving with Clara, that I had no qualms about leaving her in their hands at night.

-I'll give you a MILLION
+I'll give you a MILLION dollars to keep those tubes off my face! |

 The nurse described what was needed in order to replace the tube, and I volunteered to try it.
 I'm a dummy that way.
 So she removed the old tube and oxygen, and we snapped a few photos before I had to try to stick this tube up her tiny nose.
 The nurse had warned me that her nasal passage was extra small, that 22q babies tend to have small and even sometimes misshaped anatomy in the ear, nose, throat areas.
 So, thanks for that additional hurdle.